mauritsmaks/maurits-portfolio/content/work/testing_smart.md

 **Testing Smart Textile [2014]:** Use of electronics in textiles creates many possibilities for new applications, not only in the field of clothing but also in house decoration.
-It is now possible to integrate bio monitoring into clothing, for healthcare, sports, fire fighters and many more applications.
+It is now possible to integrate bio monitoring into clothing for use in healthcare, sports, hazardous professions and many more applications.
 To get a better insight in the reliability of Smart Textiles (textiles with electronics) samples were made and tested.

 ![Testing results smart textiles.](img/work/testing_smart/testing_smart_results.jpg)
 ##### Typical resistance measurements on the samples show a gradual increase of resistance when subjected to more bends.
 Tests of 100,000 bending cycles were performed.